BruceMacD/XRay-Pneumonia-Classifier/README.md

 * Do a basic CNN implementation, try some different hidden layer configurations
 * Look into AllCNN - https://arxiv.org/abs/1412.6806#
 * An Introduction to different Types of Convolutions in Deep Learning - https://towardsdatascience.com/types-of-convolutions-in-deep-learning-717013397f4d

+Notes from meeting with Dr. Oore:
+Get a pre-trained net, strip off last few layers and specialize them.
+Edge filters will be prelearned.
+By adding a tiny bit where did we get on competition spread.
+Using a fraction off the data what is the impact/risk on model?
+If you do weird things show you looked for realted work.
+Fair bit of related work stuff.

 ## Work Log
 Keep track of hours here: